Klamath Basin potato harvest - KOBI-TV NBC5 / KOTI-TV NBC2

-“You bake them, you cook with them, you roast them, mash them.”
-Explains Ron Settlemire of Wong Potatoes.
-“Christmas potato type stuff – turkey, stuffed potatoes, all that fun stuff.”
+“You bake them, you cook with them, you roast them, mash them,” explained Ron Settlemire of Wong Potatoes.
+“Christmas potato type stuff.
+Turkey, stuffed potatoes, all that fun stuff.”

-Chin says a wet winter helped set the stage for a good harvest.
-“Good quality, good size – we’re hoping to make a little money this year.”
+Chin said a wet winter helped set the stage for a good harvest.
+“Good quality, good size.
+We’re hoping to make a little money this year.”

 The potatoes are now being bagged and boxed for distribution.

-“All over the world, pretty much.”
-Adds Settlemire.
-“A lot of them stay here, we send things to Canada.”
+“All over the world, pretty much,” added Settlemire.
+“A lot of them stay here we send things to Canada.”

-“We do send some potatoes over to the Pacific Rim countries.”
-Points out Chin.
+“We do send some potatoes over to the Pacific Rim countries,” Chin said.
 “I know in the past, Taiwan, Korea, Hong Kong.”

-Chin says the market is constantly changing.
-“They’re not buying the 20 pound bags, and big russets anymore.
-They like the specialties, reds – yellows – fingerlings.”
+Chin said the market is constantly changing.
+“They’re not buying the 20-pound bags, and big Russets anymore.
+They like the specialties: reds, yellows, fingerlings.”

 You’ll find more online at: wongpotatoes.com